manantrimbakey/lwc-file-switcher/README.md

 2. Use one of the following methods to switch to another file in the component:
    - **Using Explorer Panel**: The LWC Component Files panel in the Explorer sidebar shows all related files
    - **Using Status Bar**: Click on the "LWC: componentName" item in the status bar (always visible)
-   - **Using Hover**: Hover over the component name in the first few lines to see available files
    - **Using Code Lens**: Click on one of the file links shown at the top of the file
    - Press `Alt+O` (Windows/Linux) or `Option+O` (Mac)
    - Right-click in the editor and select "LWC: Switch Component File" from the context menu